 - UND campus apartments (not likely to be available to SIL summer-only students, but you can ask)

 Even if you live outside the SIL residence halls, you may receive an outside-door key to access the office floor and other common areas in the residence halls if you wish (see next section).

-Because of the children who live in SIL housing, anyone with an outside-door key is required to attend a 1‑hour training session at the beginning of the summer, which focuses on proactive guidelines for interacting with children that all participants are expected to follow, and to sign a code of conduct.
+Because of the children who live in SIL housing, anyone with an outside-door key is required to attend a training session (about 1 hour) at the beginning of the summer which focuses on child safety issues in the SIL-UND context and expectations about appropriate behavior with children.